Making a Request

 Animal Services will only loan traps for citizens to catch feral cats.
 Traps are not loaned out to trap any other wildlife.
 Traps are loaned at no cost, on a “first come, first serve” basis, and will not be issued during inclement weather.
 Any requests regarding the needs for a trap must be made by telephone at 890-3601.
 All trapped cats must be cared for and transported by the homeowner to the nearest humane society or animal shelter.
 They will be accepted at the shelters at no cost.

-Regarding requests for animal traps, all requests must be made telephone.
-Should you have a reoccurring problem with nuisance wildlife, the Animal Control Bureau may be able to assist you by temporarily providing a have-a-heart animal trap to capture the nuisance animal; unfortunately, wildlife captured cannot be relocated and the animal will have to be euthanized.
-A nuisance animal is considered an animal that habitual destroys property.
+Animal Services will not issue traps for any wildlife that is on your property.
+You may contact a wildlife removal company that will come out to remove the nuisance animal at your own expense.
+Unfortunately, any wildlife that is captured cannot be relocated, and the animal will have to be euthanized.
+A nuisance animal is considered to be an animal that habitually destroys property.
 Some animals are exempt from being declared a nuisance, such as all birds of prey (ospreys, eagles, falcons, hawks, etc.) deer, and any animal or reptile protected by the state and/or federal government.